nicorizz04/site-nou-main/readme.txt

 -----------------------
 # README
 -----------------------
-same portfoliodivided into index and 5 smaller sites
+same portfolio divided into index and 5 smaller pages HTML, CSS and JS